dp-bratislava/dpb-master-permission-guard/README.md

 - discovers Eloquent models that opt‑in via a trait and caches a **table ⇒ model FQCN** map
 - extends the **MySQL connection** so common query builder methods are **authorized** before hitting the DB
 - provides a Filament page to **inspect/manage** permissions (WIP)
+- provides traits for **Pages and Components** to automatically generate permissions based on FQCN and control access

 > Target stack: **Laravel 12**, **PHP ≥ 8.2**, **Livewire 3+**, **Filament 3+**, **spatie/laravel-permission 6.x**.